-- 1. Primary Documentation: The homeowner's current document proofs held in their name as outlined above for proof of residency. - 2.
-The homeowner will be asked to sign the affidavit confirming the submitted proofs if the homeowner lives in the residence presented and/or if the proofs are not adequate as presented.
+- 1. Primary Documentation: The homeowner's current document items held in their name as outlined in the above residency scenarios. - 2.
+The homeowner will be asked to sign the affidavit confirming the submitted items if the homeowner lives in the residence presented and/or if the items are not adequate as presented.
 Residency Affidavit signatures can only be notarized by the T CS Student Services Office. - 3.
-Secondary Documentation: The Enrolling parent/legal custodian or guardian must submit an additional four (4) current proofs of residency which establishes a commercial connection between their name and current address, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by the Student Services Department.
+Secondary Documentation: The Enrolling parent/legal custodian or guardian must submit an additional four (4) current residency items which establishes a commercial connection between their name and current domicile, this may include commercial mailings, electronic account printed statements, bills, driver's license, car tag receipt, or other approved documents as determined by the Student Services Department.